 Do not connect any battery cables at this time.
-In the following procedure, you should only make connections to the electronics cabinet's fuse block, terminal block or circuit braker.
+In the following procedure, you should only make connections to the electronics cabinet's fuse block, terminal block or circuit breaker.
 In some systems the first battery cabinet wiring may be already connected in the inverter electronics cabinet.
 The remaining wires will be located in the battery interconnect kit inside the battery cabinet.
-Use the battery-wiring diagram shipped with the battery cables or in the back of this manual as you follow these steps.
+Use the battery-wiring diagram shipped with the battery cables as you follow these steps.